-Vertebrate Zoology follows, embracing embryology, modification of plan by which animals are adapted to the various conditions of existence, as manifest in their Comparative Anatomy; Systematic Zoology, so that the orders may be recognized at sight, etc. Nicholson's Manual of Zoology will be used as a text book.
+Vertebrate Zoology follows, embracing embryology, modification of plan by which animals are adapted to the various conditions of existence, as manifest in their Comparative Anatomy; Systematic Zoology, so that the orders may be recognized at sight, etc. Nicholson's Manual of Zoology will be used as text-book.

-Geology.-In Geology, Dana's Manual is used; commencing with Dynamical Geology, which explains the forces known to produce observed phenomena in the crust of the earth; as Life, in the formation of lime-stone, coal, peat; water, in eroding, transporting and depositing material for strata; heat, as manifested in consolidation, metamorphism and crystallization, as well as mountain folds on the surface of a shrinking globe.
+Geology.-In Geology, Dana's Manual is used; commencing with Dynamical Geology, which explains the forces known to produce observed phenomena in the crust of the earth; as Life, in the formation of limestone, coal, peat; water, in eroding, transporting and depositing material for strata; heat, as manifested in consolidation, metamorphism and crystallization, as well as mountain folds on the surface of a shrinking globe.

 Lithological Geology is the next term's work.
 This treats of the kinds, nature and material of rocks, stratified and unstratified; their mineral constituents; structure original or induced; concretions, veins, dykes, etc.; methods of determining the chronological order of the strata.
-Also the historic development of the earth as revealed by itants, through the Silurian and Devonian ages.
+Also the historic development of the earth as revealed by

+Paleontology, or the entombed fossils of the previous inhabitants, through the Silurian and Devonian ages.
 The third term explains the Carboniferous age with its coal, the Reptilian and Mammalian ages, with their wonderful inhabitants; the Glacial period with its continent of ice, and through to the present time.
-Here also are discussed the elements of Time, the system of Life, the origin of Species, the climax of Man.
+Here also are discussed the elements of Time, the system of Life, the origin of Species, the climax in Man.